An Approximation Algorithm for Maximum Stable Matching with Ties and Constraints: Problem Formulation

 In other words, a contract $e$ is free for an agent $a$ if $a$ has an incentive to add $e$ to the current assignment possibly at the expense of some less preferred contract $e'$.
 A contract $e\in E\setminus M$ {\em blocks} $M$ if $e$ is free for both $\w(e)$ and $\f(e)$.
 A matching $M$ is {\em stable} if there is no contract in $E\setminus M$ that blocks $M$.

 The goal of our problem {\sc max-smti-lc} is to find a maximum-cardinality stable matching for a given {\sc smti-lc} instance.
 Because {\sc max-smti-lc} is a generalization of the NP-hard problem {\sc max-smti}, we consider the approximability.
-Similarly to the case of {\sc max-smti}, a $2$-approximate solution can be obtained using an arbitrary tie-breaking method for {\sc max-smti-lc} (see Appendix~\ref{app:2-approx}).
+Similarly to the case of {\sc max-smti}, for {\sc max-smti-lc}, a $2$-approximate solution can be easily obtained using an arbitrary tie-breaking method (see Proposition~\ref{prop:2-approx} in the Appendix).
 In the next section, we present a $\frac{3}{2}$-approximation algorithm.

 \begin{remark} We demonstrate that { \sc smti-lc} includes several models investigated in previous works, which implies that our algorithm finds $\frac{3}{2}$-approximate solutions for the problems of finding maximum-cardinality stable matchings in those models with ties.